-Include New Tables in the Pipeline: Applicable for all Pipeline modes except Custom SQL.
+- Include New Tables in the Pipeline: Applicable for all Ingestion modes except Custom SQL.
 If enabled, Hevo automatically ingests data from tables created after the Pipeline has been built.
 If disabled, the new tables are listed in the Pipeline Detailed View in Skipped state, and you can manually include the ones you want and load their historical data.

 You can change this setting later.